FAQ: About Herbs and Their Use

 - Why do herb labels not say what ailments and conditions they are good for?

-- What is the difference between wild crafted and organic herbs?
+- What is the difference between wild harvested and organic herbs?

 - What are standardized herbs?